For decades, gargoyles guarded empty rooms and wooden boards blacked out windows.

-Upstairs, however, the self-catering apartments run by Natural Retreats are all 21st century style, with just hints of history.
+Upstairs, however, the self-catering apartments run by Together Travel Co. (formerly Natural Retreats) are all 21st century style, with just hints of history.

 Some dislike the modern additions – in the rooms and the architecture of the attached Museum nan Eilean, the latter constructed of weather-proofed stainless steel – but I think the contrast works well, bringing the building into the light of the present day while still holding on to its past.

 “Harris,” my room on the second floor of Lews Castle, was bright, white, and minimalist, with pops of colour for contrast: green Harris Tweed cushions, abstract paintings, and a slip of red ribbon on the complimentary oatcakes.
 I was there for one night only, and my only objective was to relax.
 (With the welcome basket of goodies from Uist and Ness, and a bottle of wine, not to mention having the giant squishy bed and TV remote to myself, relaxing wasn’t hard to do!)